Sacha Boisvert

-Sacha Boisvert (born March 17, 2006) is a Canadian ice hockey centre for the Boston University Terriers of Hockey East.
-He was drafted 18th overall by the Chicago Blackhawks in the 2024 NHL entry draft.
+Sacha Boisvert (born March 17, 2006) is a Canadian professional ice hockey player who is a centre for the Rockford IceHogs of the American Hockey League (AHL) as a prospect to the Chicago Blackhawks of the National Hockey League (NHL).
+He was selected 18th overall by the Blackhawks in the 2024 NHL entry draft.

 Playing career

 During the 2022–23 season, Boisvert recorded 17 goals and 28 assists in 57 games for the Muskegon Lumberjacks and was named to the USHL All-Rookie second team.
 During the 2023–24 season, he recorded 36 goals and 32 assists in 61 regular games for the Lumberjacks.
 During the playoffs he recorded three assists in eight games.

 Following the season he was named to the All-USHL first team.

 On June 28, 2024, he was drafted 18th overall by the Chicago Blackhawks in the 2024 NHL entry draft.
-Boisvert played his first year of college hockey at North Dakota and was named NCHC Rookie of the Year before transferring to Boston University for his sophomore season.
+Boisvert played his first year of college hockey at North Dakota and was named NCHC Rookie of the Year before transferring to Boston University for his sophomore season, which was marked by a significant drop in production.

+Boisvert signed a three-year, entry-level contract with the Chicago Blackhawks and turned pro on March 16, 2026.
+On April 4, 2026, in his 5th career NHL game, Boisvert netted his first career NHL goal as he scored the game-winner in a 4-2 road victory against the Seattle Kraken.